Diseases & Conditions

 Osteochondritis Dissecans

 The most common joints affected by osteochondritis dissecans are the knee, ankle and elbow, although it can also occur in other joints.
-The condition typically affects just one joint, however, some children can develop OCD in several joints.
+The condition typically affects just one joint; however, some children can develop OCD in several joints.

-In many cases of OCD in children, the affected bone and cartilage heal on their own, especially if a child is still growing.
-In grown children and young adults, OCD can have more severe effects.
-The OCD lesions have a greater chance of separating from the surrounding bone and cartilage, and can even detach and float around inside the joint.
+- In grown children and young adults, OCD can have more severe effects.
+The OCD lesions have a greater chance of separating from the surrounding bone and cartilage and can even detach and float around inside the joint.
 In these cases, surgery may be necessary.

 Anatomy